open-ephys/ephys-course/source/EEA/exday4TA.rst

   B. Unless still uploaded, reupload :ref:`Firmata` to your teensy in the Arduino software.
 This will tell the Teensy to acquire from analog pins at 2000 samples per second.

-  C. Open Bonsai and create an Analog Input node.
-Double-click this node to visualise your signal.
+  C. Open Bonsai and create an 'Analog Input' node.
+Configure the pin and port name accordingly.
+Run the workflow and double-click this node to visualise your signal.
+  What important step in data acquisition are we missing?

-  D. Connect this to a 'Csv Writer' node to save your signals.
+  D. Connect the 'Analog Input' node to a 'Csv Writer' node to save your signal.
+This format will allow you to quickly inspect the saved file.
+If you want to be able to later load and playback the file, use the 'Buffer' and 'MatrixWriter' nodes instead.
+  Open the csv file.
+Does your data have timestamps?
+What do you need to know to figure out when each sample was acquired?
+  What would you need to consider to be able to synchronize with other inputs such as other analog signals or a camera or behavioral events?
+  What additional signal processing of is typically useful when dealing with ephys signals?